-Are you a member of a Parish, Town or County council and want to be part a group drawing together a constituency-wide plan that enables joined up thinking?
+Are you a member of a Parish, Town or County council and want to be part of a group drawing together a constituency-wide plan that enables joined up thinking?

-If your answer is ‘yes!’ to any or all of these, then please join us at the conference – it’s the first step in a 4-month process leading up to COP26 in Glasgow.
+If your answer is ‘yes!’ to any or all of these, then please join us at the Conference – it’s the first step of a process leading up to COP26 in Glasgow.

 You can network, learn and be part of a transformative initiative that builds a real, grounded, structured outcome for our area.

 What do we hope to achieve?

-By October 2020, we aim to have created a Climate Action Plan for the Ludlow Constituency outlining how it is to get to Net Zero Carbon by 2050 (or earlier if at all possible), including the scale of the activity and investment needed, along with a roadmap on how to achieve that.
+By Spring 2021, we aim to have created a Climate Action Plan for the Ludlow Constituency outlining how it is to get to Net Zero Carbon by 2030, including the scale of the activity and investment needed, along with a roadmap on how to achieve that.

 SHARE IDEAS ACROSS PARISH, TOWN & COUNTY COUNCILS

 … engaging all three layers of local governance to create a plan for the entire constituency.

-FIND WAYS TO REACH ZERO CARBON BY 2050 OR BEFORE
+FIND WAYS TO REACH ZERO CARBON BY 2030

 SEND CLEAR REQUESTS TO NATIONAL GOVERNMENT

-… defining those areas which require facilitation by the national government and to lay our clearly how those may be addressed
+… defining those areas which require facilitation by the national government and to lay out clearly how those may be addressed.

 REVERSE BIO-DIVERSITY LOSS IN OUR AREA